'Pen-Pineapple-Apple-Pen' song goes highbrow with Kabuki makeover

 In the video -- designed to promote the National Theatre's current Kabuki production -- the musicians perform to the beats of PPAP while the mascot makes motions, not with an apple and pen, but with a retro pen, a nurisampo (a lacquered stand used in shrines) and a sampo (a wooden stand used in shrines).

-They're led by Saki Kineya, a young vocalist who comes from a family of traditional hougaku singers with a four-hundred-year lineage.
+They're joined by Saki Kineya, a young vocalist who comes from a family of traditional hougaku singers with a two-hundred-year lineage.

 "We didn't know what kind of reception we'd have and we were only hoping for around 100,000 views," Kirita Koji, a spokesperson from the National Theatre's publicity division, told CNN.

-According to Kirita, the National Theatre's publicity team got the idea for the promo video when Japan's most-respected Kabuki actor Onoe Kikugoro VII suggested he might reference Piko Taro's song in his January performance during a press conference in December 2016.
+According to Kirita, the National Theatre's publicity team got the idea for the promo video when one of Japan's most-respected Kabuki actors Onoe Kikugoro VII suggested he might reference Piko Taro's song in his January performance during a press conference in December 2016.

 The publicity team pitched the idea to make a classical version to a group of musicians who usually provide the backing track to the National Theatre's Kabuki performances.